Massacre of Glencoe: In popular culture

 Glencoe was a popular topic with 19th-century poets, notably Sir Walter Scott's "Massacre of Glencoe".
 It was used as a subject by Thomas Campbell and George Gilfillan, as well as by Letitia Elizabeth Landon in her 1823 work "Glencoe", T. S. Eliot's "Rannoch, by Glencoe" and "Two Poems from Glencoe" by Douglas Stewart.

-The massacre is alluded in Beethoven's 25 Irish songs, WoO 152.
+The massacre is alluded to in Beethoven's 25 Irish songs, WoO 152.

 Examples in literature include "The Masks of Purpose" by Eric Linklater, and the novels Fire Bringer by David Clement-Davies, Corrag (known as Witch Light in paperback) by Susan Fletcher and Lady of the Glen by Jennifer Roberson.
 William Croft Dickinson references Glencoe in his 1963 short story "The Return of the Native".
-A Song of Ice and Fire author, George R. R. Martin, cites the Glencoe Massacre as one of two historical influences on the infamous "Red Wedding" in his 2000 book A Storm of Swords.
+A Song of Ice and Fire author, George R. R. Martin, cites the Glencoe Massacre and the Black Dinner as his two historical inspirations for the infamous Red Wedding in his 2000 book A Storm of Swords.

-In 1962, Jim McLean wrote the song "The Massacre Of Glencoe", which was published under Duart Music.
+In 1962, Jim McLean wrote the song "The Massacre of Glencoe", which was published under Duart Music.
 The song was later adapted and performed by The Corries, as well as adapted for the Highland Bagpipes by various artists.
 In 1972 the Scottish band Nazareth released the song "1692 (Glencoe Massacre)" on their album, Exercises.

-In the eleventh episode of Mad Men's seventh season, Pete Campbell's daughter is refused admission into Greenwich Country Day School directly by the headmaster, a MacDonald, over Clan Campbell's role in the massacre.
+In the eleventh episode of Mad Mens seventh season, Pete Campbell's daughter is refused admission into Greenwich Country Day School directly by the headmaster, a MacDonald, over Clan Campbell's role in the massacre.

 The event is the name sake to the traditional Piobaireachd "Massacre of Glencoe".
 The original author is unknown, however numerous settings exist, the most common source being Donald MacDonald's.